Test Square APIs With Sandbox

-You need to get an access token before you can test your app in the sandbox.
+You need to get the sandbox personal access token for your app and configure your app with it before you can test in the sandbox.

 Up to 4 additional sandbox test accounts can be created per developer account.
 A developer selects a country for each account and the sandbox enforces locale-specific API and service limitations based on the chosen country.
 These additional accounts must be individually authorized to use an app in the Developer Portal.

 Real payment cards are not supported in the sandbox.
-Instead, a set of test card numbers are used when you generate a nonce with the payment form or the In-App Payments SDK in the sandbox.
+Instead, use a card number from the set of sandbox test card numbers to generate a nonce with the payment form or the In-App Payments SDK in the sandbox.
 To complete a test payment, call CreatePayment on the

 Payments are processed in a simulator and resulting sales appear in the sandbox seller dashboard for the account.
 Test cards behave exactly like real payment cards except that: